- Athens – Where to Stay

 - Big ferries like the Blue Star rarely sell out, but the smaller, faster, catamaran-type ferries sometimes do, especially during high season.
 If you’re traveling between June and September and are taking a smaller ship, it’s a good idea to purchase tickets in advance.
 During the spring, fall, and winter, it’s generally not a problem to show up at the port an hour early and purchase tickets there.
-Ferryhopper.com’s helpful search function makes it easy to research ferry routes, schedules, and prices, whether you’re buying in advance from their website or purchasing at the port.
+FerryHopper.com’s helpful search function makes it easy to research ferry routes, schedules, and prices, whether you’re buying in advance from their website or purchasing at the port.
 Ferryhopper does a great job of informing customers of any ferry changes, cancelations, delays, so if you’re buying in advance, I recommend doing so through their website.
 When booking online you’ll get an e-ticket and (usually) will not have to collect your tickets at the port on the day of departure.

 Where are the ticket kiosks in Piraeus Port?

 - The main ticket offices and travel agencies for most major lines are located inside the port gates, in a large building to the left of the vehicle entrance near gate E7.
-Ferry operators also maintain smaller booths for purchasing and collecting ferry tickets near the port’s main pedestrian entrance (near gate E6), as well as at individual ship gates.
+Ferry operators also maintain smaller booths for collecting already purchased ferry tickets near the port’s main pedestrian entrance (near the metro at gate E6), as well as at individual ship gates.
 Many of these smaller ticket booths will be closed off-season, so be sure to allow yourself some extra time.